ngwalton/ebird-alerts-toc/README.md

 you view any alerts page you will see a button on the left labeled _Table of Contents_.
 Click the button to open/close the table of contents.

-This extension is in early development.
+This extension is in development, but is functional.
 It will eventually be available on the Chrome Web Store and be adapted for Firefox.